adrienjoly/adrienjoly.github.io/talks/index.md

 ## Ideas for future talks

-Your feedback and suggestions are welcome!
+Your feedbac, suggestions and encouragements are welcome!

-- How to migrate a Node.js application from Heroku to Google Cloud Platform / Kubernetes
-- how to refactor with confidence => readable PRs, tests, diagrams, static code analysis
+- How to refactor with confidence => readable PRs, tests, diagrams, static code analysis, comparing traces of fynction calls and abstract syntax trees
 - How to have all side-projects from Github automatically attached to your personal domain name

 > 📌 Also check out my [teaching](/teaching) interventions.